-Assessment Results 2017-2018: Approximately 4750 of career and technical students who entered or returned to a program on the Poplarville campus from the previous reporting year remained in the program and earned passing grades.
-Approximately 2786 of career and technical students who entered or returned to a program at the Forrest County Center from the previous reporting year remained in the program and earned passing grades.
+• Assessment Results 2017-2018: Approximately 4750 of career and technical students who entered or returned to a program on the Poplarville and Hancock campuses from the previous reporting year remained in the program and earned passing grades.
+Approximately 2786 of career and technical students who entered or returned to a program at the Forrest County Center from the previous reporting year reporting year remained in the program and earned passing grades.